onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

 data API.
 The pattern is referred to as "task bundles", and the core of it exists in the `onyx.job` namespace.

-`onyx.job/add-task` operates on "task bundle maps", a shared contract.
-After verifying a task satisfies a schema, it's merged into the job map.
-They also have a second variadic arity that allows "task bundle modifiers" to be incorporated before a final merge happens.

 ### Task Bundle Map
+Task bundles operate on "task bundle maps", a shared contract.
 A task bundle map is just a plain clojure map of the shape

 ```clojure